Link copied to clipboard!

 Learn more

-While at work, Jean Fernandes, the resident financial maestro at GXS, is focussed on devising and implementing strategies that propel our company to new heights of success.
+While at work, Jean Fernandes, the resident financial maestro at GXS Bank, is focussed on devising and implementing strategies that propel our company to new heights of success.
 But behind the strategies, numbers, and plans is someone who is incredibly passionate about soft targets.
 We speak with Jean about the importance of having a mission and paying it forward.

 We’re not sure where she finds the time, but outside of CFO-ing this digital bank through the startup maze and making sure we deliver on our mission, Jean also spends a lot of time mentoring and coaching and sitting on board committees of charitable institutions.